gideonadeti/battleship/README.md

 # or: npm run deploy, yarn deploy, pnpm deploy, etc.
 ```

-## Future Improvements

-This project keeps evolving alongside my other portfolio pieces.
-Upcoming enhancements include:

-- **Leaderboard Integration**: Connect gameplay stats to the [Real-time Leaderboard](https://github.com/gideonadeti/realtime-leaderboard) ecosystem with opt-in score saving and real-time ranking updates across games.
-- More features coming soon...

-## Acknowledgments

-This project was built as part of my web development learning journey using [The Odin Project](https://www.theodinproject.com) curriculum.
-Special thanks to:

-- [The Odin Project](https://www.theodinproject.com) for providing the [Battleship project lesson](https://www.theodinproject.com/lessons/node-path-javascript-battleship) and comprehensive curriculum
-- The classic Battleship game for the timeless gameplay mechanics

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to: